-According to Vedanta, the Rs 11 crore plant has a capacity to bottle 400 medical grade oxygen cylinders per day.
+According to Vedanta, the Rs 11 crore plant has a capacity to bottle 400 medical-grade oxygen cylinders per day.

 “While our technology was so far focused on producing liquid oxygen, overseas technology providers have helped us implement processes to capture gaseous oxygen as well, which was so far being vented out as a byproduct,” Vedanta said.

-The company had earlier said it has an infrastructure to transport 200-250 tpd medical oxygen to various hospitals.
+The company had earlier said it has an infrastructure to transport 200-250 tpd of medical oxygen to various hospitals.

-Vedanta had started oxygen production at Sterlite Copper recently to supply to hospitals to meet the needs due to the spread of Covid-19 pandemic across the country.
+Vedanta had started oxygen production at Sterlite Copper recently to supply to hospitals to meet the needs due to the spread of the Covid-19 pandemic across the country.

 The Tamil Nadu government had ordered the closure of the copper smelter plant in 2018 following a violent protest that led to the death of 13 persons in police firing.